MODEL RESOLUTION IN SUPPORT OF S106 AND S107:

 Click here for a 1-page FACT SHEET from the bill sponsors,

 The fact sheet reflects bill numbers from the last legislative session.

 S1045 is now S106.
 S1046 is now S107.

-In a move that runs counter to the public interest, local governing bodies are adopting a resolution opposing legislation that would modernize and strengthen the state’s Open Public Meetings and Open Public Records Acts (OPMA and OPRA).
+In a move that runs counter to the public interest, some local governing bodies are adopting a resolution opposing legislation that would modernize and strengthen the state’s Open Public Meetings and Open Public Records Acts (OPMA and OPRA).
 Importantly, the resolution, which is nearly uniform from town to town, contains incorrect statements about the reform legislation (S106 and S107).